-This category measures key predictors of student progress and achievement, including attendance and re-enrollment..
+This category measures key predictors of student progress and achievement, including attendance and re-enrollment.

-- a.
+- 1. Attendance - a.
 Measure: DC PCSB measures attendance through the in-seat attendance (ISA) rate of all students attending the school. - b.
-Floor and Target: The floor is set at 82% the target at 92%.

-2. Re-enrollment

-- Measure: Re-enrollment is calculated based on all eligible students who attended the school and were captured in the previous fall audit who return to the school and are captured in the school's current year audit.
+Floor and Target: The floor is set at 82% the target at 92%. - 2.
+Re-enrollment - Measure: Re-enrollment is calculated based on all eligible students who attended the school and were captured in the previous fall audit who return to the school and are captured in the school's current year audit.
 Please see the Data Sources and Methodology table for details on eligibility. - Floor and Target: The floor and target are calculated based on the previous three years of re-enrollment rates, where the floor is based on the 10th percentile of school performance and the target is set at 90%.
 Re-enrollment is an established measure with more than three years of data.
 For this measure the floor is held constant for two years.
 The floor is calculated based on data through 2016-17 and set for two years with 2018-19 serving as year two.
-The floor and target will be recalculated for the 2019-20 PMF Policy and Technical Guide.

-• Re-enrollment Rate Calculations with Campus Reconfigurations

-If an existing school is approved by DC PCSB's Board to reconfigure its campuses, the PMF re-enrollment rate is calculated only at the LEA level during the first year after the campus reconfigures.
-For example, if an LEA approved by DC PCSB to reconfigure its one campus spanning 6 through grade 12 into two campuses serving grade 6-8 and grades 9-12, the re-enrollment rates for each campus during the subsequent year of reconfiguration will be the re-enrollment rate for the entire LEA, not each individual campus, and the re-enrollment rate will be the same for both campuses.
+The floor and target will be recalculated for the 2019-20 PMF Policy and Technical Guide. - Re-enrollment Rate Calculations with Campus Reconfigurations If an existing school is approved by DC PCSB's Board to reconfigure its-into two or more campuses, the PMF re-enrollment rate is calculated only at the LEA level based on a roster of students audited at the combined campus during the prior school year during the first year after the campus reconfigures.
+For example, if an LEA approved by DC PCSB to reconfigure its one campus spanning 6 through grade 12 into two campuses serving grade 6-8 and grades 9-12, the re-enrollment rates for each campus during the subsequent year of reconfiguration will be the re-enrollment rate for the entire LEA, not each individual campus-percentage of students from the grades 6-12 campus in the prior year who were audited at either the grades 6-8 or grades 9-12 campus during the current year, and the reenrollment rate will be the same for both campuses.